MelSumner/MelSumner.github.io/_posts/2024-08-28-understanding-accname-part-one.md

 "I just don't understand the AccName spec.
 It's too confusing."

 I felt a little sad when a developer said this to me, but I also empathized.
 I know what they mean.
 I meant to write a blog post back then...but you know, life.
-But I was watching someone's conference talk video recently, and they were sharing some information about AccName and I thought, "oh dear that's not correct."
+But _then_ I was watching someone's conference talk video, and they were sharing some information about AccName and I thought, "oh dear, that's not what I want developers to know."

 So here I am, and I'm going to try to get down some thoughts and see if I can make AccName a little more approachable for developers.
 If I come across new information or someone provides factually accurate correction, I will update the post to reflect that.